CloudStudiesAWS/weather-data/README.md

 > Once the data lands to cloud-studies-aws-raw bucket, the data pipeline flow starts.
 The data arrives to the *csv_data/* folder, where a rule is configured to trigger a lambda function named *data-process-function* that is going to process this csv data using *awswrangler*, create a database and table if needed, organize this data on partitions and write it as parquet in another bucket named *cloud-studies-aws-analytics*.

-> At the end of this lambda function a message is published to a sns topic.
-This sns topic is used as trigger to another 3 lambda functions named hottest_day_query_function, hottest_day_region_query_function, hottest_day_temperature_query_function.
+> At the end of this lambda function 3 message are sent to SQS queues.
+Those SQS are used as trigger to another 3 lambda functions named hottest_day_query_function, hottest_day_region_query_function, hottest_day_temperature_query_function.

 > Each function are going to load a sql script that the first .bat file uploaded to the arctifact bucket and it will use those sql scripts to awnser the questions.